 A round table discussion on Tech and Social Entrepreneurship in Malawi organised by British Council and mHub.
-The discussion was attended by British Council’s Regional Director for Sub-Saharan Africa Moses Anibaba, British Council Country Director Louisa Waddingham, the head of innovation at DFID in Malawi and representatives of social and tech entrepreneurs.
+The discussion was attended by the British Council’s Regional Director for Sub-Saharan Africa Moses Anibaba, British Council Country Director for Malawi Louisa Waddingham, the head of innovation at DFID in Malawi and representatives of social and tech entrepreneurs.

 The objective was to look at the status of digital and social enterprises in Malawi and the role of digital in the enterprise economy.
 Another objective was to look at British Council’s strategy in the digital and enterprise economy.

 mHub CEO Vincent Kumwenda kicked off the session by asking each participant to introduce themselves and give their personal opinion of the state of digital.